Celebrate National Plan for Vacation Day, Maximize Vacation Time

 2. Start dreaming!
 How do you want to spend your time off this year?
-Talk to friends and family about their favorite destinations and activities.
+Talk to loved ones about their favorite destinations and activities.

 3. Pick your destination and book your accommodations.

-Many destinations also host special events for holidays, such as Christmas.
-Tree-lighting ceremonies, ice skating rinks, free cookies and hot chocolate, Santa, shopping and snow — It’s doesn’t get more festive than that.
+Many destinations also host special events for Christmas.
+Tree-lighting ceremonies, ice skating rinks, free cookies and hot chocolate, Santa, shopping and snow — It doesn’t get more festive than that.

 March and April bring spring break, an ideal transition between winter’s chilly temperatures and summer’s heat.
 Spring break isn’t just for college students, either.
-Millions of Americans plan a spring break trip with families and friends.
+Millions of Americans plan spring break trips with families and friends.

 Summer and Patriotic Holidays

-As soon as school gets out, dreams of summer vacations begin.
+As soon as school gets out, summer vacations begin.
 Summer is the most popular time of year to travel, and there’s plenty of reason to do so.
-Memorial Day, Fourth of July and festivals, plus the outdoors, beckon nature lovers to break away and explore.
+Memorial Day, Fourth of July and festivals, plus the outdoors, beckon nature lovers to explore.
 Don’t forget to look for annual seafood festivals if vacationing at the beach.

 On the west coast, consider California and Arizona.
-Although the destinations heat up in the summer, there’s plenty of places to cool off.
+Although destinations heat up in the summer, there’s plenty of places to stay cool.
 For white-sand beaches, head to the Gulf Coast.
 Home to popular beaches in Texas, Alabama and Florida, the Gulf Coast has hundreds of beach destinations.

-The east coast also houses award-winning beaches perfect for families.
+The east coast also houses award-winning beaches.
 In the southeast, visit Georgia, South Carolina and North Carolina.
 All beaches sit on the Atlantic coast and welcome travelers to relax.
-In the northeast, top beach destinations include Delaware, New Hampshire, New Jersey and Maryland.
-Many of these states feature a retro vibe packed with activities and spacious beaches.
+In the northeast, top beach destinations include Delaware, New Hampshire, New Jersey, Maryland and Massachusetts.
+Many states feature a retro vibe packed with activities.

-If the mountains are calling, rest assured there are several options.
-Due to elevation, many mountain destinations offer cooler temperatures in the summer, and many homes don’t have air conditioning because residents just open the windows.
-Imagine that.
+If the mountains are calling, there are several options.
+Due to elevation, mountain destinations offer cooler temperatures in the summer, and many homes don’t have air conditioning because residents just open the windows.

 Consider Colorado, Utah and Whistler, Canada.
-These hot spots feature miles of green scenery, hiking trails, lake recreation activities, ziplining and more.
-In addition, they provide an ideal road trip, as many roads wind through forests and high into the mountains.
+These hot spots feature miles of green scenery, hiking trails, lake recreation activities and ziplining.
+In addition, they provide an ideal road trip, as many roads wind through forests and into the mountains.